 But that’s not the only new bit: we’ve also got the new Breach mode.

 One final thing: for a week, the PC version of For Honor will be free to anyone who wants to dive in now.
-Which is exciting, but it also suggests this new update won’t be a free: so better prepare to pay that expansion money, For Honor fans, as this new content will be ready come October.
+This is exciting, but it also suggests this new update won’t be a free, so better prepare to pay that expansion money, For Honor fans, as this new content will be ready come October.